12 Apr 2022

 VIII.
 Combine the pairs of sentences below into simple, complex, and compound

 1. Radha was ill.
-She was not hospitalised
+She was not hospitalized

-a) Despite her illness, Radha was not hospitalised.
+a) Despite her illness, Radha was not hospitalized.
 (Simple)

-b) Radha was ill but she was not hospitalised.
+b) Radha was ill but she was not hospitalized.
 (Compound)

-c) Even though Radha was ill she was not hospitalised.
+c) Even though Radha was ill she was not hospitalized.
 (Complex)

 2. The students were intelligent.
 They could answer the questions correctly.